A peaceful sub-species of homo split off from humans

 To be clear, the apex predator is doomed when the tiniest things at the bottom of its food chain perish.
 No amount of ferocity or cleverness can overcome it.
 When plankton disappeared, so too did the sharks.
 Humans could survive fire and ice, but not the loss of food.

 Some things remained alive — a few weeds and scrappy things — but the vast majority perished.
-Bacteria in the ocean salted the atmosphere with methane and hydrogen sulfide making the air unbreathable and the water a vast dead zone.
+Bacteria in the ocean salted the atmosphere with methane and hydrogen sulfide making the air smell like a rotten egg, and the ocean a vast dead zone.
 The world humans knew was ruined beyond recognition.

 There were several attempts at survival in artificial self-contained micro-environments, or ASCMEs, as they were known.
 Most did not survive the external violence of a dying world.
 Many could not be kept functioning or were crushed under glacial ice.
 The rest died from internal discord — the simple inability to get along.